hashicorp/terraform-provider-aws/website/docs/r/msk_cluster.html.markdown

 * `bootstrap_brokers_sasl_iam` - One or more DNS names (or IP addresses) and SASL IAM port pairs.
 For example, `b-1.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9098,b-2.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9098,b-3.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9098`.
 This attribute will have a value if `encryption_info.0.encryption_in_transit.0.client_broker` is set to `TLS_PLAINTEXT` or `TLS` and `client_authentication.0.sasl.0.iam` is set to `true`.
 The resource sorts the list alphabetically.
 AWS may not always return all endpoints so the values may not be stable across applies.
 * `bootstrap_brokers_sasl_scram` - One or more DNS names (or IP addresses) and SASL SCRAM port pairs.
 For example, `b-1.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9096,b-2.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9096,b-3.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9096`.
 This attribute will have a value if `encryption_info.0.encryption_in_transit.0.client_broker` is set to `TLS_PLAINTEXT` or `TLS` and `client_authentication.0.sasl.0.scram` is set to `true`.
 The resource sorts the list alphabetically.
 AWS may not always return all endpoints so the values may not be stable across applies.
 * `bootstrap_brokers_tls` - One or more DNS names (or IP addresses) and TLS port pairs.
 For example, `b-1.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9094,b-2.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9094,b-3.exampleClusterName.abcde.c2.kafka.us-east-1.amazonaws.com:9094`.
 This attribute will have a value if `encryption_info.0.encryption_in_transit.0.client_broker` is set to `TLS_PLAINTEXT` or `TLS`.
 The resource sorts the list alphabetically.
 AWS may not always return all endpoints so the values may not be stable across applies.
+* `bootstrap_brokers_vpc_connectivity_sasl_iam` - A string containing one or more dns name (or IP) and SASL IAM port pairs for VPC connectivity.
+AWS may not always return all endpoints so the values may not be stable across applies.
+* `bootstrap_brokers_vpc_connectivity_sasl_scram` - A string containing one or more dns name (or IP) and SASL SCRAM port pairs for VPC connectivity.
+AWS may not always return all endpoints so the values may not be stable across applies.
+* `bootstrap_brokers_vpc_connectivity_tls` - A string containing one or more dns name (or IP) and Tls port pairs for VPC connectivity.
+AWS may not always return all endpoints so the values may not be stable across applies.
 * `current_version` - Current version of the MSK Cluster used for updates, e.g., `K13V1IB3VIYZZH`
 * `encryption_info.0.encryption_at_rest_kms_key_arn` - The ARN of the KMS key used for encryption at rest of the broker data volumes.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).